eduardovra/eduardovra.github.io/_drafts/writing-a-python-web-server-from-scratch-part-2-websocket.markdown

     # ...
 ```

 There is a catch with the payload length that you can check on the complete version of the code.
 Basically, if the length is greater than 125, which accounts for the 7-bit size limitation of the field, the server needs to read the real payload length from another region.
-In this case, the field can have either 2, or 8 bytes in size.
+In that case, the field can have either 2, or 8 bytes in size.

 ```python
 async def read_websocket_frame(reader):